Loading...

 Portion Control

-Include a source of protein such as grilled chicken, tofu, or lentils with your meal to help slow down the digestion and absorption of carbohydrates.
+Include a source of lean protein such as grilled chicken, tofu, or legumes.
+Proteins can help slow digestion and the absorption of carbohydrates, leading to steadier blood sugar levels.

 Stay Hydrated